rdturnermtl/bbo_challenge_starter_kit/README.md

 We will be open early for practice submissions in the beta-testing phase, but the leader board will be reset on July 1.

 The benchmark site is powered by [Valohai](https://valohai.com/) and runs the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions.
-For example, it will include tuning (validation set) performance of standard machine learning models on real data sets.
+It includes tuning (validation set) performance of standard machine learning models on real data sets.
 Currently, all of the problems are based on ML hyper-parameter tuning tasks.
-There are example problems in the starter kit that can be run locally, but the leader board problems secret.
+There are example problems in the starter kit that can be run locally, but the leader board problems are secret.

 The leader board is determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.